A Touch of Zen: Accolades

 The film was awarded the Technical Grand Prize and nominated for the Palme d'Or at the 1975 Cannes Film Festival.
 It became the second Chinese-language film to win an award at the Cannes Film Festival and the first wuxia film to win at an international film festival.

 At the 24th Hong Kong Film Awards various Asian film critics, filmmakers and actors voted for the top Chinese films from Hong Kong, Taiwan and China.
 A Touch of Zen was listed at 9th place on the list.
 In 2011, the Tapei Golden Horse Film Festival had 122 industry professionals take part in the survey.
 The voters included film scholars, festival programmers, film directors, actors and producers to vote for the 100 Greatest Chinese-Language Films.
 A Touch of Zen was listed at 15th place on the list.

-In 2021, The Daily Star ranked A Touch of Zen 4th on its list of the greatest short story adaptations, writing "Influencing future classics like Crouching Tiger, Hidden Dragon and House of Flying Daggers, there is perhaps no greater film as influential and as underappreciated".
+In 2021, The Daily Star ranked A Touch of Zen at 4th on its list of the greatest short story adaptations, writing "Influencing future classics like Crouching Tiger, Hidden Dragon and House of Flying Daggers, there is perhaps no greater film as influential and as underappreciated".